 Follow these simple steps in order to measure your conversions on Facebook:

 From here, you’ll be able to track leads, checkouts, registrations, key page views, and customers adding items to the cart.

 Monitor your ads daily and optimize accordingly in order to drive the most sales through your Facebook ads.
 Key performance metrics which can be monitored regularly, include:5

 s received from prospects and customers should be monitored daily as well.
 These comments are where the sales truly happen, and if they’re ignored, conversion opportunities will be missed.
 However, it's not realistic to read every single comment received on an ad on a daily basis - especially if you're a large brand receiving thousands of comments on one ad and running hundreds of ads regularly.

 Try utilizing a technology solution to help you process the comments on your Facebook ads in real-time.
 BrandBastion can automatically read and remove comments, respond to customer and prospect inquiries, and escalate comments in need of attention 24/7 - all according to brand preference.

-Learn more about how BrandBastion can help you drive sales through your Facebook ads here.
+Want to learn more about how BrandBastion can help you drive sales through your Facebook ads?